the ideal day to let it all go.

 Regardless of where any of us fits in, each one of us has a part to play in the transformation of humanity.

-Those who have lived decent Christian lives and have had a good relationship with God through Jesus Christ, must encourage, support, and forgive those who have lived erroneously and are trying to transform.
-Far too many of us look at other individuals’ transformation with skepticism, cynicism, and doubt.
+Those who think they have lived decent Christian lives and have had a good relationship with God through Jesus Christ, must encourage, support, and forgive those who are trying to find their way to the Lord, for we are all sinners.
+Far too many of us look at another individual’s transformation with skepticism, cynicism, and doubt.
 We must remind ourselves that if God can forgive and fill someone with His spirit, who are we to doubt, ridicule, or stand in the way?

 And all of us must pray for God to work to soften the hearts of those whose hearts are hardened and resisting transformation.
-We must all work to let it all go and move forward on the path God wants us to walk.
+We must all work to let it all go so we can move forward on the path God wants us to walk.

 Taken from “TODAY IS….A Gift From God”, (C) 2013 Tony Casson